Info for

 • Third party laboratories

-Your learning experience will be complemented by a field placement in your third year, which will enable you to utilize your newly acquired skills and gain valuable industry-related experience.
+Your learning experience will be complemented by an 80-hour field placement in your third year, which will enable you to utilize your newly acquired skills and gain valuable industry-related experience.

 Program Transfer, Degree Completion and Additional Credentials